henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 Here’s a motivational question: is the following set of 3D vectors linearly independent?

 `{(1, 1, 1), (2, 0, -3), (0, 0, 1), (-1, -2, 0)}`

 To answer this, you could draw these vectors in 3D or attempt to find a linear combination of three of them to get the fourth.
-But there’s an easier answer: only three vectors are needed to span all of 3D space, so any list of four 3D vectors has to have some redundancy.
+But there’s an easier answer: only three vectors are needed to span all of 3D space, so *any list of four 3D vectors has to have some redundancy*.
 We know that a set with one or two 3D vectors will span a line or plane, respectively, rather than all of `ℝ3`.
 Three is the magic number of vectors that can both span a 3D space and still be linearly independent.
 That’s really why we call it three-dimensional: there are three independent directions after all.

 A linearly independent set of vectors that spans a whole vector space like `{e1, e2, e3}` for `ℝ3` is called a **basis**.
 Any basis for a space has the same number of vectors, and that number is its dimension.
 For instance, we saw (1, 0) and (1, 1) are linearly independent and span the whole plane, so they are a basis for the vector space `ℝ2`.
-Likewise (1, 0, 0) and (0, 1, 0) are linearly independent and span the plane where z = 0 in ℝ3.
-That makes them a basis for this 2D subspace, albeit not a basis for all of ℝ3.
+Likewise (1, 0, 0) and (0, 1, 0) are linearly independent and span the plane where z = 0 in `ℝ3`.
+That makes them a basis for this 2D subspace, albeit not a basis for all of `ℝ3`.

 I have already used the word basis in the context of the “standard basis” for `ℝ2` and for `ℝ3`.
 These are called “**standard**” because they are such natural choices.
 It takes no computation to decompose a coordinate vector in the **standard basis**; the coordinates are the scalars in this decomposition.
 For instance, (3, 2) means the linear combination
 $$
 3 * (1, 0) + 2 * (0, 1) \\ 3e1 + 2e2.
 $$

 In general, deciding whether vectors are linearly independent requires some work.
-Even if you know that a vector is a linear combination of some other vectors, finding that linear combination requires doing some algebra.
+Even if you know that a vector is a linear combination of some other vectors, *finding that linear combination requires doing some algebra*.
 In the next chapter, we cover how to do that; it ends up being a ubiquitous computational problem in linear algebra.
 But before that let’s get in some more practice identifying subspaces and measuring their dimensions.

 > in the next chapter we will see how to find the right scalar to get a given coordinate using **standard vectors**

 ### finding subspaces of the vector space of functions

 Mathematical functions from `ℝ` to `ℝ` contain an infinite amount of data, namely the output value when they are given any of infinitely many real numbers as inputs.
 That doesn’t mean that it takes infinite data to describe a function though.
-For instance, a linear function requires only two real numbers.
-They are the values of a and b in this general formula that you’ve probably seen: f(x) = ax + b
+For instance, a *linear function requires only two real numbers*.
+They are the values of a and b in this general formula that you’ve probably seen: `f(x) = ax + b`

 where a and b can be any real number.
 This is much more tractable than the infinite-dimensional space of all functions.
 Any linear function can be specified by two real numbers, so it looks like the subspace of linear functions will be 2D.

 CAUTION: I’ve used the word linear in a lot of new contexts in the last few chapters.
-Here, I’m returning to a meaning you used in high school algebra: a **linear function** is a function whose graph is a straight line.
-Unfortunately, functions of this form are not linear in the sense we spent all of chapter 4 discussing (linear transformations that preserve scalar multiplication and vector addition), and you can prove it yourself in an exercise.
+Here, I’m returning to a meaning you used in high school algebra:

+> a **linear function** is a function whose graph is a straight line.

+Unfortunately, functions of this form are not linear in the sense we spent all of chapter 4 discussing (linear transformations that preserve scalar multiplication and vector addition = **linear map**), and you can prove it yourself in an exercise.
 Because of this, I’ll try to be clear as to which sense of the word linear I’m using at any point.

 $$
 f(x) = ax + b \\
  s f(x) =  f(sx) \ ? \text{ no this is different}\\
  f(x + y) =  f(x) + f(y) \ ? \text{ no this is different}
 $$
 We can quickly implement a `LinearFunction` class inheriting from Vector.
 Instead of holding a function as its underlying data, it can hold two numbers for the coefficients a and b.
 We can add these functions by adding coefficients because:
 $$